7B-Things/push-button-switch/docs/mechanical/clean_up_prints.md

 ## Extra Plastic in Nut Trap

 Captive nuts are used throughout this design instead of heatset inserts or simply threading into the plastic.
 This ensures a durable design without the complications that using heatset inserts can cause.
-Sometimes there is excess plastic inside the pockets that hold the nuts which can prevent the nuts from pulling down all the way into the pocket.
+Sometimes there is excess plastic inside the nut pockets which can prevent the nuts from pulling all the way down into the pocket.
 This should be cleaned out with tweezers.

 ![Extra Plastic in Nut Pockets](../images/mechanical_plastic_in_nut_pockets.jpg)

-## Extra Plastic in Hole
+## Light Plastic Strings in Hole

 There can sometimes be plastic strings in bolt holes.
 If the strings are small and light, there is a good chance that they will not cause problems.
-As long as you are able to insert the bolt into the hole, these can be left alone.
+As long as you are able to insert the bolt into the hole, these can usually be left alone.